kolov/mongato/README.md

 # mongato

-An extention to Monger:

-Adds metainfo to maps returned by monger for custimized rendering.
+Attacjhes metainfo to maps returned by monger for not yet clear purposes.

 ## Example